 1. They Undertake Responsibilities beyond Their Reach

-You only have a pair of hands and should commit to work that the two limbs could cater effectively.
+You only have a pair of hands and should commit to working that the two limbs could cater effectively.
 The practice of micromanagement to see even the tiniest “flower” is in place may seem pleasant, but an effective wedding organizer delegates his/her work accordingly and trusts his coworker on doing the job well.
-A well-acquainted event organizer will easily recognize the skillset of each employee and hand them task accordingly, and knows clearly when it would be wise to bring in outside expertise.
+A well-acquainted event organizer will easily recognize the skillset of each employee and hand them task accordingly and knows clearly when it would be wise to bring in outside expertise.

 A proper delegation can be done by holding meetings with coworkers on regular basis and see if everything is going as per the initial plan.

-2. Never Having A Plan B
+2. Never Having A Plan B for Event Organizer

 Things should also be included in Plan B that could potentially run out of your budget and how to counter those during the wedding.